symbioticfi/points-template/README.md

 ### Update events

-**All the events related to vault-network-operator delegations are parsed and saved into PostgreSQL DB.**
+**All the events related to vault-network-operator delegations are parsed and saved into PostgreSQL DB to further recreate the needed state for points calculations in DB.**

 **Start block:** Last processed block plus 1 (or Symbiotic deployment block minus 100)\
 **End block:** Latest finalized block\*